marshall7m/terraform-aws-infrastructure-live-ci/README.md

 ### RDS

 The metadb uses a [Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) PostgreSQL database type.
-Essentially a serverless database will allow users to only pay for when the database is in use and free up users from managing the database capacity given that it will automatically scale based on demand.
+Essentially a serverless database will allow users to only pay when the database is in use and free up users from managing the database capacity given that it will automatically scale based on demand.
 The serverless type is beneficial for this use case given that the metadb is only used within CI services after a PR merge event.
-Since this module is dealing with live infrastructure and not application changes, there will likely be long periods of time between PR merges.
+Since this module is dealing with live infrastructure and not application changes, there will likely be long periods between PR merges.
 The serverless database starts with one ACU (Aurora Capacity Units) which contains two GB of memory.
 The use of the database is likely never to scale beyond using two GB of memory so using one ACU will likely be constant.

 ### EventBridge

-Given EventBridge rules and event deliveries are free, the Step Function execution rule and event delivery to the Lambda Function produces no cost.
+Given that EventBridge rules and event deliveries are free, the Step Function execution rule and event delivery to the Lambda Function produces at no cost.

 ## Cost